 This example isn’t all that different from last mile shipping.
 FedEx and UPS found that USPS already visited many addresses daily, so why not piggyback on those routes, decrease costs, and pass those savings on to customers?

 A one- or two-delivery drop-off can be more expensive than a delivery with five to ten stops that are logically planned.
 So how can we become more efficient?
-Technology has the power to disrupt the status quo and create maximum efficiencies for last mile logistics.
+Technology has the power to disrupt the status quo and create maximum efficiencies for last mile logistics optimization.
 The key is to identify those solutions and find the right ways for your business to maximize efficiency and create additional savings.